mishraritika3110/dell-customer-survey-analysis/README.md

 customer satisfaction, and repurchase loyalty.
 Combines Excel (PivotTables, crosstabs) for exploratory analysis with Python (regression modeling) for statistical testing.
+## Note on Data Source
+Original raw survey data was not publicly available.
+This dataset was synthetically generated to replicate the structure and distributions of a documented Dell customer survey case (n=372), for the purpose of practicing the analysis pipeline.
+Findings should be read as illustrative.

 ## Key Findings
 - ~34% of customers would not purchase at a 10% price increase, regardless of gender or income